The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

 \subsection{The theorem of Hubi\v{c}ka and Ne\v{s}et\v{r}il}

-A general construction method of $\omega$-categorical homogeneous Ramsey structures was provided by Hubi\v{c}ka and Ne\v{s}et\v{r}il~\cite{hubickanesetril2019}.
+A general construction method of homogeneous Ramsey structures in a finite signature was provided by Hubi\v{c}ka and Ne\v{s}et\v{r}il~\cite{hubickanesetril2019}.
 We use a variant of their result, which can be found in the appendix of~\cite{bodirsky2018_article} (Theorem~A.4 in the print version, or Theorem~A.3 in the arXiv version).